elastic/static-fs/README.md

-That was the first motivation and the main use case for the static filesystem: allow to bundle all the files from the `node_modules` during the build process into a single file and then, in runtime, force node to first look into that statically generated filesystem when searching for a file and only look in the real filesystem in case the file is not found on the static one.
+That was the first motivation and the main use case for the static filesystem: allow to bundle all the files from the `node_modules` during the build process into a single file and then, at runtime, force node to first look into that statically generated filesystem when searching for a file and only look in the real filesystem in case the file is not found on the static one.